wildcat787/nhfarming/README.md

 - **Password**: `admin123`

 ### Key Features
-- **Voice Input**: Use the purple microphone button for hands-free data entry
 - **Weather Data**: Real-time weather information from connected sensors
 - **Data Management**: Add, edit, and track all farming activities
 - **Mobile Friendly**: Responsive design works on all devices